Director of Religious Education

 Tim Horne has been Music Director at UUSO since the fall of 1988.
 He is responsible for providing music for approximately 38 Sunday services per year, as well as special services.
 He is also the Choir Director, and in that role he rehearses and leads the choir in singing about twice a month.
 He often collaborates with other musicians, and works with the children and youth when they present their intergenerational services several times a year.

-Evelyn Warren is responsible for communications, maintaining the website, and all the administrative needs of the church.
-You can reach her at email@example.com, reaching out on our Facebook page, or by calling the office during regular business hours.
+The Office Administrator is responsible for communications, maintaining the website, and all the administrative needs of the church.
+You can reach them at firstname.lastname@example.org or by calling the office.

 Michael has been a member of UUSO since 2010.
 When he provides music for a Sunday service, he composes musical pieces specifically for the service topic.
 He is accompanied on Sunday services by his wife Dorothy, a vocalist and vocal music teacher at Franklin Central School.
 In addition to playing piano and composing music, Michael is a private piano teacher in the area and an aspiring astrophysicist.
 He lives with Dorothy, their daughter Lyra, and their two cats, Astro and Tesla, in Unadilla, NY.